curationexperts/laevigata/README.md

 1. Start redis
     `redis-server &`
     *note:* use ` &` to start in the background, or run redis in a new terminal session
+1. Start the demo server in its own terminal session `bin/rails hydra:server`
 1. Run the first time setup script
     `bin/setup`
 1. Run the test suite
     `bin/rails ci`
-1. If the tests run without error, start the demo server
-    `bin/rails hydra:server`

 # README